Current and historical GAIR and fringe benefit rates can be found in our planning parameters (PDF).

 - May include dependents (spouse/SGDP, children) in coverage

-- Benefit plan year: July 1st - June 30th
+- Benefit plan year: July 1 through June 30

-- Rates are developed annually by a group from the Budget Office and Campus Controller's Office
+- Rates are developed annually by a group from Budget & Fiscal Planning and Campus Controller's Office

 - Rates are submitted for approval to the federal Department of Health and Human Services - rates are submitted to and must be approved by the federal Department of Health and Human Services